-Digital’ is not an industry.
+“‘Digital’ is not an industry.
 It isn’t a strategy.
 It’s an essential tactic that should be embedded into every industry,” says Tobias Lütke, CEO and Founder of Shopify, in the Report of Canada’s Economic Strategy Tables: Digital Industries.
 “The competitive advantage of any Canadian company will be connected to its digital advantage.”

->

-> Here it is, Canada, your guide to selling online.
+Here it is, Canada, your guide to online business and digital marketing.
 With glowing hearts, we see thee rise.